jveillet/tentacles-dashboard/README.md

 This application is storing the configuration of the environment in a `.env` file, it uses the principles behind a [twelve-factor app](https://12factor.net/).

-You can find an example of this file in the [.env.example](https://github.com/jveillet/tentacles-dashboard/blob/master/.env.example) file.
+You can find an example of this file in the [.env.example](https://github.com/jveillet/tentacles-dashboard/blob/master/.env.example).

 ### GitHub App